When Was the Last Time Your Electrical Protection System Was Professionally Tested?

 Real-Life Example:

-A Sydney family ignored monthly RCD trips for a year.
-An electrician later found water ingress in a backyard power point—a fault leaking 25mA, enough to electrocute someone using garden tools.
+A plumber Gold coast family ignored monthly RCD trips for a year.
+An electrician later found water ingress in a backyard power point, a fault leaking 25mA, enough to electrocute someone using garden tools.

 What to Do: